Notable COVID-19 vaccine recommendation changes on the CDC immunization schedules are as follows:

 - Stress First Aid (SFA) for Health Care Workers (VA)

-For more information go to our COVID-19 Vaccine Information for Health Care Providers web page.
+For more information about COVID-19 vaccines, visit COVID-19 Vaccine Information for Health Care Providers.

 Please email questions to powerofproviders@doh.wa.gov.

-If you are not a member of the POP Initiative, learn more and please join today!
+If you are not a member of the POP Initiative, please join today!